Archives In Brief 33 - Chinese migration and settlement in New South Wales

 Passenger records can be found in the series Passengers arriving (or Shipping lists, or Passenger lists), 1855-1922.
 These records are described in more detail in Archives in Brief 1.
 For more detail on crew records see Archives in Brief 21.
 See also the Shipping Guide, available in the reading room.

-See the Mariners and Ships in Australian Waters for unassisted passenger and crew arrivals, 1854-1900.
+See the Mariners and Ships in Australian Waters website for unassisted passenger and crew arrivals, 1854-1922.

 Naturalisation legislation came into force in New South Wales in 1849 (Act 11 Vic.
 No. 39).
 Prior to then, the only way that a non-British resident could be naturalised was by a special act of Parliament.
 Following this legislation any person born outside the British Empire who had resided in New South Wales for a period of five years and who wished to vote or own land needed to become naturalized.